curiousoffice/playbook/README.rst

 Ensure that the software development processes used on different projects encourage the following principles:

-- Adaptability: The team's ability to quickly adapt to unexpected changes.
+- Adaptability: The team's ability to quickly adapt to unexpected changes
-- Productivity: The output rate of the team is above the average.
+- Productivity: The output rate of the team is above average
 - Visibility: The team is traceable and all documents and resources are accessible.
-The team proactively documents and informs to put everyone in the same page.
+The team proactively documents and informs to keep everyone on the same page
-- Satisfaction: Team, client and stake holders are happy.
+- Satisfaction: Team, client, and stake holders are happy
-- Integration: Team and client are involved in the project.
+- Integration: Team and client are involved in the project
-- Automation: All the repetitive processes and tasks that add overhead are automated.
+- Automation: All the repetitive processes and tasks that add overhead are automated
-- Simplicity: Doing only what is needed every time.
+- Simplicity: Doing only what is needed every time
-- Predictability: Estimated tasks were completed on time.
+- Predictability: Estimated tasks were completed on time

 Recruitment Squad
 -----------------